-- If you select 'No', columns 2 and 3 will not be presented - If you select 'Unknown', columns 2, 3, and 4 will not be presented.
+- If you select 'No', columns 2 to 6 will not be presented. - If you select 'Unknown', columns 2 to 7 will not be presented.

 % withdrawn from areas with water stress (column 2)

 • Your disclosure should include all withdrawals within stressed areas and all sources, including third party suppliers.
 The proportion is calculated as: